pxg/pxg.github.io/_posts/2015-11-27-alembic-migrate-postgres-sequence.markdown

     op.drop_table('marathon')
 {% endhighlight %}

-The issue with the migration is it's dropping the marathon table and creating a new snickers table.
+The migration is dropping the marathon table and creating a new snickers table.
 This is going to be a problem if I want to keep existing data, as it'll be deleted along with the marathon table.
 I need to manually edit the migration to use the alembic rename table command:

 {% highlight python %}
 def upgrade():
     op.rename_table('marathon', 'snickers')
 {% endhighlight %}

-All seams good in the world until I take a look in postgres.
+All seams good in the world until I take a look in Postgres.
 Running `\d` shows:

-{% highlight bash %}
+{% highlight sql %}
 snacks=# \d
               List of relations
  Schema |      Name       |   Type   | Owner